-The businessman was at the pier of a small coastal Mexican village when a small boat with just one fisherman docked.
-Inside the small boat were several large yellow-fin tuna.
+A businessman was strolling down the pier of a small coastal Mexican village when a tiny boat with just one fisherman docked.
+Inside the vessel were several massive yellow-fin tuna.

-The Mexican fisherman said, “I sleep late, fish a little, play with my children, take a siesta with my wife, Maria, stroll into the village each evening where I sip wine and play guitar with my amigos; I have a full and busy life, señor.”
+The Mexican fisherman said, “I sleep late, fish a little, play with my children, take a siesta with my wife, Maria, stroll into the village each evening where I sip wine and play guitar with my amigos.
+I have a full and busy life, señor.”

 The businessman thought for a moment, and then quietly said, “Then you would retire.
 Move to a small coastal fishing village where you would sleep late, fish a little, play with your kids, take a siesta with your wife, stroll to the village in the evenings where you could sip wine and play your guitar with your amigos.”

 The fisherman, still smiling, looked up and said, “Isn't that what I'm doing right now?”

-Edit: Many of my readers have pointed out that this fisherman is failing to plan for the future, for times when he may not be able to fish.
-That is very true, and I believe that saving up for hard times and being intentional about the future is critical for long term happiness, as you'll see on the other articles on my blog.
-The point I was trying to make was not that you shouldn't do these things, but that chasing after bigger things just to earn money isn't always the best idea.
+Many of you have pointed out that this fisherman is failing to plan for the future, for times when he may not be able to fish.
+That is very true, and I believe that saving up for hard times and being intentional about the future is critical for long-term happiness, as you'll see in the other articles on here.
+The point I was trying to make was not that you shouldn't do these things, but that chasing after more and more stuff isn't always the best idea.

 Develop successful habits today so that your future is more enjoyable.
 Just don't forget to sit back and be thankful and enjoy what you have today.